Challenger del Biobío

-The Challenger del Biobío is a professional tennis tournament played on clay courts.
-It is currently part of the Association of Tennis Professionals (ATP) Challenger Tour.
-It is held in Concepción, Chile.
-It is promoted by the regional government with a provision of $30 mln to make it a long-running tournament, the second edition being already planned.
+The Challenger del Biobío was a professional tennis tournament played on clay courts.
+It was part of the Association of Tennis Professionals (ATP) Challenger Tour in 2022, and was held in Concepción, Chile.
+It was played with no COVID-19 pandemic restrictions, with public in attendance.

-The 2022 edition will be played with no restriction due to COVID-19 pandemic, that is with attending people.
+It was promoted by the regional government with a provision of $30 mln to make it a long-running tournament, with a second edition planned.